 Joint Managing Director, Monica Fogarty.

-The Communities Group brings together the business units responsible for Education and Learning Localities and Community Safety, Public Health and Transport and Economy
+The Communities Directorate brings together the business units responsible for Education and Learning Localities and Community Safety, Public Health and Transport and Economy

 We employ (amongst many others) planners, civil engineers, educational psychologists, ecologists, bus drivers, information analysts, school crossing patrols, administrators and countryside rangers.
 Much of our work is carried out in partnership with other agencies and organisations as the best way to provide for the people of Warwickshire.

 Our staff are based in offices, business centres, parks and depots throughout the county and we are supported by five portfolio holding councillors who are responsible for certain areas of our work.

 The following paragraphs describe the work of each business unit and may be useful to help in understanding the future shape of the organisation.

 It also works to provide a blueprint for growth in jobs and the development of communities and the quality of life within those communities.
 The work is delivered through close working with partners especially the Local Enterprise Partnership.

 This business unit works to ensure that every child in the county attends a good or outstanding school or setting and goes on to positive life destinations, whatever their circumstances or starting point.
 It also works to make sure that all adult and vulnerable learners have access to high quality education and programmes.